verhovsky/RustPython/DEVELOPMENT.md

 RustPython requires the following:

-- Rust latest stable version (e.g 1.51.0 as of Apr 2 2021)
+- Rust, latest stable version (i.e. 1.53 as of June 17, 2021)
-    - To check Rust version: `rustc --version`
+    - To check your Rust version: `rustc --version`
     - If you have `rustup` on your system, enter to update to the latest stable version: `rustup update stable`
-    - If you do not have Rust installed, use [rustup](https://rustup.rs/) to do so.
+    - If you do not have Rust installed, use [`rustup`](https://rustup.rs/) to do so.
 - CPython version 3.8 or higher
     - CPython can be installed by your operating system's package manager,